 My mum and grandmother had also left their bodies to science but mum had died of tuberculosis and donors can’t have contagious illnesses or infection.
 My gran had breast cancer which meant she couldn’t be accepted.
 My great grandfather died at ninety nine years old and just his eyes were used.

 Would dad weigh enough?
 Had he lost too much weight?

 The last question was how much Dad weighed and I knew that might be a challenge as in the papers it said that if a donor was emaciated they would be unsuitable.
 He’d hardly eaten for two months.

 This is because if a donor is too obese or too emaciated the embalming doesn’t work so they can’t be used.
 The body can be used for several years to come so embalming is an essential part of the process.

 The undertaker where dad was in the chapel of rest had a look at him and estimated his weight at something acceptable, thank goodness.
 By this time I was really nervous in case he wouldn’t be accepted.
 I did phone up to say that he was now about five foot five inches instead of the five foot ten as they would never have taken a man of five foot ten who weighed nine stone and he had shrunk a lot in recent years.

 Your father was now in the care of Leicester University.

-On the Monday, six days after dad died, Michelle, the Donor Secretary from Leicester University called to say that they had gone through all the paperwork and Dad would be accepted as a donor.
+On the Monday, six days after dad died, Michelle, the Donor Secretary from Leicester University called.
+They had gone through all the paperwork and Dad would be accepted as a donor.
 I was excited!
-The following day the Coop collected him from Stibbards and at 4pm on the Tuesday, exactly a week after dad had died, Michelle phoned me to say that Dad was now in the care of Leicester University.
+The following day the Coop collected him from Stibbards.
+At 4pm on the Tuesday, exactly a week after dad had died, Michelle phoned me to say that Dad was now in the care of Leicester University.
 She thanked me as he would be helping doctors, nurses and physiotherapists for many years to come.